EdDuarte/website/content/posts/living-globe.md

 {{< figure
   src="/posts/living-globe/screenshot-02-transparent.png"
-  alt="Living Globe when using the filtering feature with data normalization" >}}
+  alt="Living Globe when using the filtering feature with data normalization" counter="true" >}}
 Living Globe showing total population mapped to the country color: the data from all countries is displayed on the left, and filtering out large population countries (such as China and India) on the right (resulting in a